patshaughnessy/patshaughnessy.github.io/posts/2010-04-28-how-to-create-a-slideshow-using-jquery-and-rails-in-10-minutes-or-less.markdown

-title: How to create a slideshow using JQuery and Rails in 10 minutes or less
+title: "How to create a slideshow using JQuery and Rails in 10 minutes or less"
 date: 2010/04/28
 tag: Ruby